schuler-robotics/ultrasonic-rangefinder/README.md

 <br />
 <br />

 The signal intensity of sound waves, including ultrasound, is inversely proportional to the square of distance between transmission and reception.
 The working distance of the system depends on the ability of the receiver to reliably resolve a valid pulse.
 In addition to signal intensity, the line of sight angle between transmitter and receiver contributes to working distance.
 Figure (7) shows the distance-intensity relationship between transmitter and receiver.
 In this example, the omnidirectional reflector was removed to give a sense of intensity variation due to line of sight angle.
 The intensity variation of the three 18ft pulses is due to manually 'aiming' the receiver and transmitter.
-All of the pulses in Figure (7) were similarity manually aimed.
+All of the pulses in Figure (7) were manually aimed.
 Although the sensitivity to angle is reduced with the transmitter reflector in place, the working distance is reduced by roughly a factor of 2 due to absorption and spreading.

 <p float="left">
 <img src="https://github.com/schuler-robotics/ultrasonic-rangefinder/blob/master/images/fig07-pico-ux-tx-01-rx-04-dist-exp-02.jpg" width="500" />